alex2276564/MMOSpawnPoint/README.md

 ## ⚠️ Important Notes

-1. **Nether Teleportation**: If you want to teleport players to the Nether, refer to the example in the configuration.
-Make sure to set `require-safe: true` to avoid players spawning in dangerous locations.
+1. **Nether and End Teleportation**: If you want to teleport players to the Nether or End dimensions, refer to the examples in the configuration.
+Make sure to set `require-safe: true` to avoid players spawning in dangerous locations like lava pools in the Nether or void areas in the End.

+   **Recommended Y-coordinates:**
+   - **Nether**: Use `min-y: 30` and `max-y: 100` to avoid spawning players on the Nether roof (y=128) or in lava lakes at bedrock level
+   - **End**: Use `min-y: 50` and `max-y: 80` to prevent spawning in the void or too close to the ground where endermen might be aggressive

 2. **Region Entry vs Respawn**: SmartSpawnPoint only handles player respawning after death, not entry into regions or worlds.
 For region entry commands, use WorldGuard flags like `entry-command` or `entry-deny`.
 For first-join teleportation, consider using Multiverse-Core's `firstspawnoverride` setting.